Cozy Peach Kitchen

 • Dietary features: vegetarian, vegan-optional, gluten-free optional, soy-free, nut-free

-• Made with less than 10 ingredients
+• Simple: Made with less than 10 ingredients and a 4-ingredient olive oil-based pasta sauce.

 Ingredients